Key Insights

 Accurate and relevant measurement plays an important role in decision-making, as it provides the data needed to identify priorities and guide strategic actions.
 It helps determine which issues require immediate attention, allocate resources effectively, and track progress over time.
 Measurement is also essential for shaping narratives that can inspire and mobilize action.

-Gap: Despite an abundance of data and measurements, there is still a lack of clarity regarding whether the movement is making progress.
+Gap: Despite an abundance of data and measurements, there is still a lack of clarity regarding whether the wellbeing movement is making progress.
 The available information does not easily translate into action.
-Meanwhile, decisions are hindered by a lack of cohesive understanding of the effectiveness of the efforts.

 “We do this exercise with the communities: we talk about how to Marie Kondo your data.
-If it’s not telling you anything about the wellbeing of your population, it’s not really sparking joy, then it’s not data that should be prioritized. […] Throw out data that is not telling the wellbeing story.
-Because what happens in communities […] is we’re overwhelmed by data, and everybody thinks it’s great to have all this data.
-It’s useless, right?
-Because you can’t wade through it.
-So we work with communities on turning data into information, information into insight, that whole loop.
+If it’s not telling you anything about the wellbeing of your population, it’s not really sparking joy, then it’s not data that should be prioritized. … Throw out data that is not telling the wellbeing story.
+Because we’re overwhelmed by data, and it’s useless, because you can’t wade through it.
+So we work with communities on turning data into information, information into insight—that whole loop.
 And parsimony is really key.”

 There is a shift from large-scale studies toward regularly collected routine data, which enhances both data collection and application.
 Consistently measuring the same indicators allows for more effective detection of real-time changes, rather than being swayed by transient trends that lack a baseline for understanding needed actions or reflecting the progress of ongoing efforts.